 If you want to use your system to monitor your children make sure that the camera and any cables are placed out of reach.
 A system for monitoring children includes one to three cameras.
 They can effectively monitor a small room while transmitting data directly to your computer.

 Some cameras are fitted with motion detection.
-Recording is trigger when an object passes through the field of the detector.
+The recording is triggered when an object passes through the field of the detector.
 This is a great way to save on memory.
 Some cameras come with an on/off motion detector which is perfect for night-time surveillance.

-The most sophisticated cameras are now able to transmit a live data stream direct to your desktop or smart phone.
+The most sophisticated cameras are now able to transmit a live data stream directly to your desktop or smartphone.
 This means that even if you’re on the other side of the world you’ll be able to know at any time what is happening in your property.